Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Steering/SteerForAlignment.md

 #### Name

-The target position (in 2D space) that the agent is walking towards.
-For example if you have a `transform` to walk towards you would set this to the `XZ` position of the `transform`.
+The unique ID of this steering action.
+Used to identify this instance in scripts.

 #### Weight

-The importance of this behaviour relative to other steering behaviours.
+The importance of this action relative to other steering actions.

 #### Max Distance